M-Ahsan-Ismail/J-J-Development/README.md

 It tracks gate passes for stuff coming in or going out, shows driver and vehicle details.
 Each stock picking has a button to see related passes, each pass has a button for its picking, with product and quantity info.
 Reports show driver, vehicle, pass number, date, products, quantity, and signature lines.

+## Aging Reports
+Developed a dynamic aging report for partners with future-dated bills or invoices, helping identify upcoming payables or receivables.
+Integrated the report into the Accounting > Reports menu, allowing users to filter by partner, date, and transaction type (Payable, Receivable, or Both).
+Grouped aging data is displayed per partner, showing due amounts, invoice numbers, and days outstanding.

 ## backdate_entries
 developed the module for adding sale order , manufacturing order , purchase order , inventory in previous dates , as system dont allow creating them in previous dates.